 Before setting off, ensure the crane and all components, including the extending parts, are safely secured on the hauling vehicle.

-If the crane is disassembled for hauling purposes, all stakeholders need to take notes of the different parts of the crane.
-This will help to prevent any loss to the crane during transit.
+If the crane is disassembled for hauling purposes, all stakeholders need to note the different parts of it.
+This will help prevent any loss of the crane during transit.

 Effective and timely communication between the different parties is also paramount throughout the shifting process.
 Your trusted logistics company will also be able to keep you in the loop about where your crane is and when it's expected to arrive at the final destination.